-Now, Lexus is about to repeat history with the introduction of the all-new, fifth-generation LS flagship sedan for 2018, unveiled at the 2017 North American International Auto Show.
+Now, Lexus is about to repeat history with the introduction of the all-new, fifth-generation LS flagship saloon for 2018, unveiled at the 2017 North American International Auto Show.
 Inside and out, the new LS reflects a strong, uniquely Japanese identity and approach to luxury.
 “Not only will the LS symbolize the Lexus brand, it will become the definitive new-generation luxury car embodying Japanese tradition and culture,” said Toshio Asahi, chief engineer for the new LS.
 “As such, this global pinnacle must go far beyond what the world expects from a luxury car.”

-Longer and lower than the sedan it replaces, the all-new LS debuts a strikingly bold design with a coupe-like silhouette punctuated by the new Lexus design language.
+Longer and lower than the saloon it replaces, the all-new LS debuts a strikingly bold design with a coupe-like silhouette punctuated by the new Lexus design language.
 This premium rear-wheel drive platform, an extended version of the one used for the stunning new Lexus LC 500 coupe, will offer a more dynamic experience on the road while further elevating renowned Lexus comfort.